Cedric-antwi/Acebook_kotlin/README.md

 _Coaching this?
 Find the source [here.](https://github.com/makersacademy/slug/blob/main/materials/universe/acebook/seeds/kotlin-http4k/README.ed.md)_

+## Technologies

+Here's an overview of the technologies used to build this template application.
+You don't need to do a deep dive on each one right now.
+Instead, try to get a feeling for the big picture and then dive into the details when a specific task pushes you in that direction.

 This template app was built using:
  * Kotlin
  * http4k for the HTTP webserver and routing